 In order to access the admission test, is required a fee of € 30,00 (not refundable).

 If you are selected, the cost of the master will be € 3.296: € 3.096 as course fee, plus the regional tax (€ 160,00) and the all-inclusive tuition fee (€ 40,00).

 Scholarships including full fellowships (covering registration fees, travel and accommodation) and partial fellowships (covering the registration fees only) will be available.

 Postgraduate candidates are invited to apply.
 The Programme can be accessed, with no restriction to age and citizenship, by whomever holds a master or PhD University degree (equivalent to a II Level Italian University Degree); candidates holding a Bachelor degree are not eligible.
 All Master's classes are taught in English, therefore further requirement to access the Master Programme is to take and pass an interview meant to assess the candidate’s proficiency with the language.
 The maximum number of candidates that can be admitted to the University Master Programme is 25.
-Please carefully read the Master Regulation to check your eligibility.
+Please carefully read the Master general regulation to check your eligibility.